 Chef de Singapore, 57 Tai Tsun Street, Tai Kok Tsui | (+852) 3590 3326

-Many authentic and traditional Chinese cuisine restaurants in the city are hard to find, including this cheerfully-named Guangdong cuisine restaurant.
-Before you come, you must order their signature dish, the National Treasure Duck, in advance.
+Before you come to this Guangdong restaurant, you must order the signature dish, the National Treasure duck, in advance.
 The crispy duck is stuffed with different kinds of beans and dried scallop, then slow-cooked for four hours.
-To go along with the meal, take a sip from a pot of their Almond Pig Lung Soup; the silky, smooth will amaze you.
+To go along with the meal, take a sip from a pot of almond pig lung soup.
+Don’t be put off by the ingredient—it’s said to be nutritious and soothing in Chinese medicinal terms!
+What’s more, the silky smooth texture will amaze you.
 Remember to bring family or friends along to share the large portions!

 Joyful Peace Restaurant, 10–12 Li Tak Street, Tai Kok Tsui | (+852) 5199 3895

-Craving something sweet?
-Then you can’t miss on the OG purveyors of cinnamon rolls, Cinnabon.
-The popular American brand opened its first Hong Kong outpost in Tai Kok Tsui earlier this year and has been doling out piping hot buns ever since.
-Must-tries include the Classic Rolls (starting from $38) and Bon Bites (starting from $108)—made with trademarked Makara cinnamon from West Sumatra and topped with their signature frosting—in flavours of Classic, Chocobon, and Caramel Pecanbon.
+If you’re craving something sweet, then you can’t miss out on the OG purveyors of cinnamon rolls, Cinnabon.
+The popular American brand opened its first Hong Kong outpost in Tai Kok Tsui and has been doling out piping hot buns ever since.
+Must-tries include the classic cinnamon rolls, which are made with trademarked Makara cinnamon from West Sumatra and topped with their signature frosting.

 Though it’s not exclusive to Tai Kok Tsui, we just can’t not mention “the world’s cheapest Michelin-star restaurant” when it’s right here in the neighbourhood!
-Tim Ho Wan’s Tai Kok Tsui branch was awarded its Michelin star in 2015; queues outside the restaurant have since become a daily phenomenon.
-While you can’t go wrong with any of the dim sum you order here, we would highly recommend the fluffy Puff Pastry Barbeque Pork Buns ($21) with its signature pineapple bun exterior.
+Tim Ho Wan’s Tai Kok Tsui branch was awarded its Michelin star in 2015—queues outside the restaurant have since become a daily phenomenon.
+We would highly recommend the fluffy puff pastry barbeque pork buns with their signature pineapple bun exterior.